-- How are tasks expressed? - traditionally declarative (e.g., make, Ant, Maven) - "declarative" = you tell the build system what you want, it figures out how to build that thing - call back to last class: programming languages can also be from the declarative paradigm (e.g., Prolog)
+- How are tasks expressed? - traditionally declarative (e.g., make, Ant, Maven) - "declarative" = you tell the build system what you want, it figures out how to build that thing

-- How are tasks expressed? - traditionally declarative (e.g., make, Ant, Maven) - "declarative" = you tell the build system what you want, it figures out how to build that thing - call back to last class: programming languages can also be from the declarative paradigm (e.g., Prolog) - most modern build systems have scripting languages - e.g., Groovy in Gradle, Starlark in Bazel, etc. - enables us to write tasks as if they are other code
+- How are tasks expressed? - traditionally declarative (e.g., make, Ant, Maven) - "declarative" = you tell the build system what you want, it figures out how to build that thing - most modern build systems have scripting languages - e.g., Groovy in Gradle, Starlark in Bazel, etc. - enables us to write tasks as if they are other code don't change what's already there unless there is a good reason